ciaala/vulkan_engine_cpp/engine/doc/modules/SceneRenderer.rst

 =============

 From top to down this is a documentation of the approach used in this engine.
-Currently the approach that is used depends on the current knowledge of these topic:
+Currently the approach that is used depends on the current knowledge of these following topics:

 - 3D Graphic Rendering
 - The Vulkan API